COG-UK/phylo-reports/UK_full_report/regional_reports/report_LOND.md

-The minimum number of introductions is 6130 and the maximum is 9084
+The minimum number of introductions is 248 and the maximum is 315

 Sequences which were replicates or too error-prone were removed from this analysis.

-200 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+237 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 13 that remain:
+Of the 10 that remain:
-2 lineages have gone quiet, ie haven't been seen this week.
-6 lineages have reactivated.
-5 lineages have been continuously circulating.
+10 are pending extinction, ie last seen three weeks ago.

 The following table contains information about the ten largest lineages lineages and the number of sequences the dataset.
-Information about other lienages is found in the appendix, along with the raw data for all of the other figures.
+Information about other lineages is found in the appendix, along with the raw data for all of the other figures.

 Each entry is the count of sequences from each lineage in each country, with the percentage of the total sequences from that lineage that this count represents.